TNPSC Group 2 answer keys 2018 now available at tnpsc.gov.in - NewsX

 Step 4.
 You can carefully check all the pdf files available.

 Step 5.
-In case you come across anthing, follow the format of raising an objection on the website.
+In case you come across anything, follow the format of raising an objection on the website.

 There is a special note available for all the candidates on the official website.
 It says that the candidates can refer to the answer key only as per the question number sequence is mentioned in Specimen Question Booklet hosted on the Commission’s Website.
 The Tamil Nadu Public Service Commission will select the candidates on the basis of both the preliminary exam, main exam and the interview round.
 The results for the preliminary examination will be announced in February 2019.